Blog | Entrepreneurship

 If any of these examples rings true, then you have to find a way to banish this dirty word from your vocabulary — and, more importantly, from your subconscious.
 Fear holds you back from reaching your financial dreams, from growing both personally and professionally, from reaching your true potential, and from living your best life.

-Every successful businessperson I know took risks and put plans into action in order to reach the top.
+Every successful business person takes risks and puts plans into action in order to reach the top.
 Sure, they were scared, but their desire to reach their goal surpassed that fear.
-There are so many opportunities available to you — especially in the world of investing and entrepreneurship — that once you let the fear go, you’ll wonder why you didn’t take action sooner!
+There are so many opportunities available to you — especially in the world of investing and entrepreneurship — that once you let the fear go, you’ll wonder why you didn’t take action sooner.

 3 tips for overcoming fear